Hernon7/MyNotes/Notes/Coding_Challenge.md

         [3,3,3,10,10,8,8,8,1, 0]
 ```

-The largers value is **10** after all operations are performed.
+The larger value is **10** after all operations are performed.

-The soluation is like building a array the record the value change after this point:
+The solution is like building a array the record the value change after this point:

 ```
 input: